 What is a buyer rebate?

-A Buyer rebate is where your Buyers agent gives back to you or “rebates” part of their commission at closing when you buy a property using them as your Buyer’s agent.
+A Buyer rebate is where your Buyers agent gives back to you a part of their commission at closing.

 Why would a buyer’s agent rebate part of their commission back to the buyer?